 We offer the following undergraduate degree programs:

-Read the University Bulletin for the official descriptions of the undergraduate programs, degree requirements, courses, and links to pages about admissions.
+Read the University Bulletin for the official descriptions of the undergraduate programs, degree requirements (including minor requirements), courses, and links to pages about admissions.

 The requirements depend on the year in which the student first matriculated at Binghamton University.
 Go to DegreeWorks and find out the year next to “Academic Year” (at the top right corner.)

 In addition to the departmental major requirements, the current Harpur Requirements can be found in this webpage.